-Seward Alaska is a unique and bustling small town that is a perfect stop on your Alaska vacation!
-From outdoor adventure in national parks featuring wildlife and glaciers to local art and delicious food, Seward is a wonderful town for visitors and you’ll find plenty of Alaskans visiting too.
-This article is all about the best things to do in Seward (with a map!), both free things to do as well as tours and attractions, so you can make the most of your visit.
+Seward Alaska is a unique and bustling small town that is a perfect stop on your Alaska Itinerary.
+From outdoor adventures featuring wildlife and glaciers to local art and delicious food, Seward is a wonderful town for visitors.
+You’ll find plenty of Alaskans visiting too.
+This article is all about the best things to do in Seward, both free things to do as well as tours and attractions, so you can make the most of your visit.
 I’ll also talk about how to get there and how to see Seward if you’re arriving or departing on a cruise ship.

 This post contains affiliate links, which means if you make a purchase I may receive a small commission at no additional cost to you.